 full and transparent consultation and involvement.

-Additional Affordable Housing
+Affordable Housing

-The Order Scheme will deliver a total of 282 units across the Order Land in total comprising a residential uplift of 209 units, 573 habitable rooms and 15,196 sqm of floorspace.
+The Order Scheme, as permitted, will deliver a total of 282 units across the Order Land in total comprising a residential uplift of 209 units, 573 habitable rooms and 15,196 sqm of floorspace.
 As part of this a total of 140 affordable units are proposed (including replacement provision) and comprise a total of 415 habitable rooms and 10,033 sqm of floorspace.
 This equates to a 52% affordable provision Estate-wide based on floorspace which meets and exceeds local and regional policy expectations as public sector land.

-Compared to the existing provision of affordable housing, this represents an uplift of 83 affordable units, 258 habitable rooms and 6,993 sqm of floorspace.
 In the context of Sutton’s housing affordability challenges, the provision of affordable housing is a significant benefit that the Order Scheme would deliver.
+The section 73 scheme broadly complies with these affordable housing provisions as approved under the Planning Permission (with reference to the Permission and section 73 Scheme comparison table at Appendix 8).

-This provision was welcomed by the Officer in the Planning Committee Report (at paragraphs 7.59 and 7.60) and accords with London Plan Policy H4, H5, H8 and Local Plan Policy 8.
+This provision was welcomed by the Officer in the Planning Committee Report (at paragraphs 7.59 and 7.60, CDB.13) and accords with London Plan Policy H4, H5, H8 and Local Plan Policy 8 (CDC.7).
 The GLA at the Stage 1 Report also stated that “the proposed optimisation of this existing estate for a residential-led mixed use development in a town centre with commercial floorspace is strongly supported in principle….” (reference to Stage 1 GLA report, page 1 as CDXX).

-Affordable Tenure

-In excess of Local Plan Policy 8, the Order Scheme will deliver 93% of the affordable housing as social rented and 7% as intermediate across the Affordable Housing Element.
-The Officers’ Report cites at paragraph 7.59 “when considered against Sutton Local Plan Policy 8, it achieves a split of 93% social/affordable rent and 7% intermediate unit types, which exceeds the policy expectation of 75% social/affordable rent.
-It is therefore considered entirely acceptable and provides a very significant contribution towards the borough’s greater demand for low cost rented homes in the form of Social Rent and London Affordable Rent, in particular.”

-Dwelling Mix
+Affordable Tenure and Dwelling Mix

-With regard to the dwelling mix, the Order Scheme will deliver 5-8% of the Units as 3 Bedroom 5 Person Homes (flats and maisonettes).
-The Illustrative Masterplan to support the Planning Application also incorporated 33% (of the unit total) being 2 Bedroom 4 Person homes (flats and maisonettes) in collectively delivering smaller and larger family housing.

-Whilst the Officers Report acknowledged local policy non-compliance against the Local Plan Policy 9 requirement of 25% 3 bedroom plus accommodation, the LPA accepted the family mix meets the needs within this town centre location, stating at paragraph 7.47: “The above mix does not meet the policy requirement to deliver 25% three-bedroomed units.
-However, it is important to note that Policy 9 qualifies this requirement by stating “unless it can be demonstrated that this would be unviable or the particular site circumstances are not suitable for family housing.
-The applicant has set out a number of reasons why it is not possible to deliver more 3+ bedroomed units in this scheme, including the impact of providing a greater number of family homes on the amount of smaller affordable units for which there is also a market demand and in this instance, more weight is given to providing more affordable units.
-It is anticipated (and will be a material consideration at the Reserved Matters Approval stage) that the delivery of larger family units will be focussed on the affordable housing need, including replacement social rent homes, where current need is greatest.”
+The Planning Permission was approved on the basis of the outline scheme being in excess of policy requirements concerning affordable tenure and this parameter together with the final affordable tenure mix to be approved at the Reserved Matters stage.
+Similarly, this will be the case for final housing mix across the detailed design scheme once Reserved Matters approval is secured by the Developer.

 Standard of accommodation